Stop Tossing And Turning All Night With These Tips

 Chronic sleep deprivation occurs when persistent restlessness leads to a pattern of poor sleep.
 Chronically sleep-deprived people may be at risk of more accidents at work, auto accidents, and higher rates of illness.

 Insomnia, the formal term for difficulty falling or staying asleep, takes many forms.
-Insomnia can involve difficulty falling asleep until the early hours of the morning, frequent waking up during the night or waking up early without having sufficient sleep.
+Insomnia can involve difficulty falling asleep until the early hours of the morning, tossing and turning, frequent waking up during the night or waking up early without having sufficient sleep.
 It may be paired with other sleeping challenges, like sleeping during the day or sleepwalking.
 You're not alone if you're not getting sufficient sleep.

 One study by the University of Pennsylvania School of Medicine found that 25% of people struggle with insomnia yearly.
 The researchers also found that the vast majority of those people could recover with the proper treatment.